lucadentella/raspberry-dgc/documentation/faq.md

 ## Client
 **Is it possible to develop a browser-based client**

 Yes!
-An example - based on the [Html5-QRCode library](https://github.com/mebjas/html5-qrcode) - is included in the project:
+An example - based on the [Html5-QRCode library](https://github.com/mebjas/html5-qrcode) - is included in the project.

+See [How to use the browserClient with Raspberry Pi](https://github.com/lucadentella/raspberry-dgc/tree/main/documentation/browserclient.md) for detailed instructions.

 ![](https://github.com/lucadentella/raspberry-dgc/raw/main/images/browserclient.png)